o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 Once finished with our experiments, and to avoid a surprise billing from AWS, we can destroy our cluster and the associated resources by running `terraform destroy`.

 [![Terraform destroy output](terraform-destroy.png)](terraform-destroy.png)

-## EKS Cluster Addons

-Starting with CoreDNS, the [k8s official docs](https://kubernetes.io/docs/tasks/administer-cluster/coredns/#about-coredns) tell us that

-> CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS.
-Like Kubernetes, the CoreDNS project is hosted by the CNCF.
-> You can use CoreDNS instead of kube-dns in your cluster by replacing kube-dns in an existing deployment, or by using tools like kubeadm that will deploy and upgrade the cluster for you.

-EKS does the work of installing and managing CoreDNS for us, but we need to explicitly install it in order to use it as our cluster DNS.